 As discussed in Note 1, the financial statements of WAPS-FM Akron City School District, Summit County, Ohio, are intended to present the financial position and the changes in financial position of only that portion of the governmental activities and the remaining fund activity of the Akron City School District that is attributable to the transactions of the Station.
-They do not purport to, and do not present fairly the financial position of the Akron City School District as of June 30, 2022 and the changes in its financial for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not present fairly the financial position of the Akron City School District as of June 30, 2023 and the changes in its financial for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.
-Additionally, discussed in Note 12 to the financial statements, the financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Station.
-We did not modify our opinion regarding this matter.